usnistgov/fipy/docs/source/SOLVERS.rst

    Ratio of time to prepare the matrix to the combined time to prepare and solve the matrix for different solver suites, solvers and preconditioners, and different versions of :term:`FiPy` [#FIPYversion]_ [#Binary]_.
+The thick lines highlight ``LinearCGSolver`` with no preconditioner, one of the better-performing combinations available in all suites.

 In principle, we'd like to spend as little time preparing the matrix, relative to solving it, as possible.
 This metric can be deceptive.
-For this problem, :ref:`Trilinos` has the lowest ratio of prepare to elapsed time, but it takes three times as long to both prepare and solve as :ref:`PySparse` or :ref:`SciPy` and twice as long as :ref:`PETSc`.
-This is even with all suites using the same solver and preconditioner (unpreconditioned ``LinearCGSolver``, one of the fastest combinations for all suites *for this problem*).
-For your own work, focus on identifying the solver and preconditioner with the lowest overall time to build and solve; this will counterintuitively have the highest ratio of prepare to elapsed time.
+If we compare the case of unpreconditioned ``LinearCGSolver``, one of the fastest combinations for all suites *for this problem*, we see that :ref:`Trilinos` has the lowest ratio of prepare to elapsed time.
+Examination of elapsed time, the quantity we really care about, shows that :ref:`Trilinos` takes three times as long to both prepare and solve as :ref:`PySparse` or :ref:`SciPy` and twice as long as :ref:`PETSc`.

+For your own work, focus on identifying the solver and preconditioner with the lowest overall time to build and solve; this will counterintuitively have the highest ratio of prepare-to-elapsed time.
 Prepare time to elapsed time is a more useful metric for the :term:`FiPy` developers; just as :term:`FiPy` 4.0 brought considerable reductions in matrix build time, we will continue to seek opportunities to optimize.

 Parallel Performance
 ====================